tannazmo/kickstarter-analysis/README.md

 ### What can you conclude about the Outcomes based on Goals?
 By looking at the Outcomes Based on Goals chart, we can say that:

-1) for campaigns with goals under $30K, the number of successful campaigns decline as the goal increases.
+1) For campaigns with goals under $30K, the number of successful campaigns decline as the goal increases.

 2) Campaigns with goals in the range of 5K-10K have a similar chance of succeeding, to campaigns with goals in the range of 10K-15K.
 And since Louise's goal was about 10K, she would not decrease or increase her chances of running a successful campaign by changing her goal by about 5K, so there is no point in lowering her goal, also it wouldn't hurt much if she decided to increase her goal a by that margin.